Cognigy/Documentation/docs/webchat/v3/accessibility.md

 3. In the **Styles** panel on the right, find the `color` property for the text or the `background-color` property for the background.
 4. Click the color swatch next to the `color` or `background-color` value to open the color picker.
 5. Look for the **Contrast Ratio** section below the color values in the color picker.
 The contrast ratio will be displayed, showing whether the colors meet the WCAG guidelines:
-    - **Passes** — shows a checkmark if the ratio meets AA or AAA standards for normal or large text.
+    - **Passes** — shows a checkmark ✅ if the ratio meets AA or AAA standards for normal or large text.
-    - **Fails** — shows if the ratio does not meet the standards and suggests adjustments.
+    - **Fails** — shows a prohibited symbol 🚫 if the ratio does not meet AA or AAA standards for normal or large text.
 6. Use the color picker to adjust the color values.
 This tool updates the contrast ratio in real-time, helping you find a compliant color combination.
 Alternatively, to determine a color click on the eyedropper icon, pick a color from anywhere on your screen and use [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker) to check the color compatibility.

 <figure>